SamriddhiJain/HoloRecorder/README.md

 These functionalities are part of a standalone hand motion playback app which will be released in future.

 # Dev overview
 - For data recording, AHAT depth from hololens research mode is recorded.
+The research mode API is in C++, hence a wrapper was needed to use it in unity.
 - The depth has wrap around problem i.e. all the depth values are truncated to 0-1m, which makes the data full of noise to directly work with.
 - I am using MRTK hand joint coordinates to carve out relevant points.
 - For playback the points are displayed with a custom shader by updating mesh of a game object.